markusKautz/Divident_Aristocrats_Database/README.md

 # Dividend Aristocrats Database

 A Python-based command-line application for managing and analyzing dividend stocks.
 This tool helps investors track and analyze dividend-paying stocks, calculate potential dividend income, and filter stocks based on various criteria.

-This is just a simplified version to learn data structures and algorithms.
-The initial stocks are hardcoded and not read data and input data is not stored anywhere after the program is closed.
+## ⚠️ Important Note
+This is purely an educational project focused on:
+- Python data structures
+- Basic financial calculations
+- Command-line interfaces using Rich
+- Input validation

+**Data is stored in memory only and will be lost when the program closes.**

 ## Features